-If you are a local home builder and you implement the following online marketing tactics you can compete with these guys on a level playing field.
+If you apply the 11 home building marketing tips you can compete with big boys on a level playing field.
 That means getting more customers, becoming an industry thought leader, getting attention from the local media, having your pick of investors etc.

 So let’s dive in and I will explain exactly how you can achieve all of this, and more, in these 11 marketing tactics.

 According to HubSpot, active blogs draw 6.9 times more organic search traffic and double the amount of referral traffic.
 Check out the results of their study below.